solana-foundation/developer-content/content/cookbook/transactions/send-tokens.md

 ---
 title: How to Send Tokens
 sidebarSortOrder: 2
+description:
+  "Using tokens is common within any application on Solana.
+Learn how to send tokens on Solana."
 ---

 Use the [Token Program][1] to transfer SPL Tokens.
 In order to send a SPL token,